0xGingi/kavita-discord-rpc/README.md

 3. Modify the config.json with your info
 4. run

-## Docker (Only works on Linux - Discord must be installed on the system)
+## Docker (Kavita Nightly Reccomended - Only works on Linux - Discord must be installed on the system)
 Note: If using windows, this may work via WSL2, Discord must also be installed via WSL2 and open

 ### Docker